a-nikolaev/curseofwar/authors/index.markdown

 Debian and Ubuntu packages, manpages, Makefile.

 **Maximilian Dietrich**
-CRUX package, manpages and Makefile.
+CRUX packages, manpages and Makefile.

 **Kirill Dmitrenko**
 Minor contribution to the Makefile.